jonahmichael/Read-Later/README.md

 ## Data Privacy

 All article data is stored exclusively in your browser's localStorage.
 No personal data is transmitted to external servers except for:
-- Article URLs sent to the Flask backend for metadata extraction
+- Article URLs sent to the backend API for metadata extraction
-- HTTP requests from backend to target article URLs
+- HTTP requests from backend to target article URLs during extraction

 The application does not collect, store, or transmit any personal information to third parties.
+Your reading list and notes remain private on your device.

 ## License